 Bare-Handed Blade Block: Performs one against Saber Install's Excalibur, with the excuse that it would hurt Erika if swung around recklessly.

-Big Bad: He's the Head of the Ainsworth Family and the person responsible for handling Miyu as the alternate universe's Grail.
+Big Bad: He's the Head of the Ainsworth Family and the person responsible for the appearance of the servant cards earlier in the story and the handling Miyu as the alternate universe's Grail.

 Visionary Villain: Apparently Darius wants to save the world, specifically making it so that humanity would survive the eventual depletion of Mana on Earth, the latter scenario suspiciously similar to the situation in Angel Notes.
 Hmm...

 Miyu's elder brother.
 He went on a crusade against the Ainsworths on his own and sent Miyu to Illya's world to let her get away from them.
 He is currently kept captive in a dungeon in the Ainsworths' castle and very likely tortured.
-He looks just like Shirou from Illya's universe, but has a few strands of white hair and some brown patches of skin, likely from overusing whatever magic he can use.There likely is more to him, due to the fact that he is still alive and held captive by people from whom he freed Miyu and for whom it would be a sensible choice to kill instead of merely imprisoning him.
+He looks just like Shirou from Illya's universe, but has a few strands of white hair and some brown patches of skin from overusing his Projection magecraft.